MarijaLaz/Higgs-Boson-Challenge/README.md

 The final results after running the run.py script can be found in the **results** folder under the name *results.csv*

+## AICrowd

+Our final results on AIcrowd gave a 0.814 accuracy .

 ## Authors
 * Marija Lazaroska
 * Deborah Scherrer Ma